 Then this one from Miss Sweet is a good one to go for.

-In my opinion, even though the design isn’t the sleekest, but it gets major points for the price and the color choice.
+In my opinion, even though the design isn’t the sleekest, it gets major points for the reasonable price and the color choice.

 It comes in white, pink, and my favorite – rose gold.

 This little machine has a 40-watt motor that worked pretty well when I tested it out.

-It doesn’t get rid of all the dust.
-But it has decent suction and you will definitely notice that you are not covered in dust anymore!
+But it has pretty decent suction and you will definitely notice that you are not covered in dust anymore!

-It handles gel and acrylic dust well and will easily cut your clean-up time in half.
+I found that it handles gel and acrylic dust well and for me, it easily cut the clean-up time in half.

-It’s compact so it doesn’t take up too much space and it’s lightweight so very good if you need something portable.
+It’s nice and compact so it doesn’t take up too much space and it’s lightweight so very good if you need something portable.